The Best Baby Monitor

 Our favorite standard video monitor, HelloBaby, masters the basic features.
 It’s the easiest to set up and its video and sound quality competes with monitors twice the price.
 Its screen is smaller than most, but its simple interface gives you immediate access to the most important functions: talk-back, zoom, and pan; while menu button opens up customizable settings for temperature, sound, lullabies, and timers.

-If you’re looking to take your baby monitor to the next level of features, choose a WiFi monitor.
+If you’re looking to take your baby monitor to the next level, choose a WiFi monitor.
 Our top pick is the iBaby M6T.
 You can watch your baby from literally anywhere through its Apple or Android app.
 There are lots of customization options too, like receiving push notifications when your baby wakes up or instructions on how to improve the room’s air quality.

 Like the flexibility of an app-based monitor, but don’t want to navigate through all those features?
 Go with our WiFi monitor runner-up, the Cocoon Cam.
 It has the four important ones: you can adjust sound, screen brightness, motion sensitivity, and noise threshold.